-Quiet Zone: Study tables provide space for one or two students to work quietly with some conversation

-Silent Zone: Study carrels provide space for one student to work with no noise.
+- Quiet Zone: Study tables provide space for one or two students to work quietly with some conversation - Silent Zone: Study carrels provide space for one student to work with no noise.

 Collaborative Zone: All of our study rooms at the Lee and Harnett Main Campus libraries are equipped with large screen computers, high resolution webcams, and white boards to provide collaborative space for dynamic group work.
 Three study rooms at the Chatham Community Library have white boards for collaborative group work.
-Study rooms may be reserved in advance from any computer or mobile device via the library web page.
+Study rooms may be reserved in advance from any computer or mobile device via the library web page at the Lee and Harnett Main Campus libraries.
+Study rooms are available on a first-come basis at Chatham Community Library.